leojimenezg/psetup/README.md

 | `-dcs` | Documents to include | `all` | `all`, `license`, `ignore`, `readme` |

 ## Generated structure
-psetup may create the following project structure:
+The program may create the following project structure:
 ```
 your-project/
 ├── src/